kenneth-onulak/ArtEngine/README.md

 Make sure to follow the integration instructions at https://docs.microsoft.com/en-us/cpp/build/vcpkg?view=msvc-160#installation on a per-user basis so that include paths are resolved automagically.

-The following packages need to be installed to compile.
+The following packages need to be installed to build and compile.

 #### SDL2
     ./vcpkg install sdl2:x64-windows
     ./vcpkg install sdl2-image:x64-windows